mienxiu/mienxiu.github.io/_posts/2023-11-12-provision-an-amazon-eks-cluster-with-aws-cdk.md

 - Grant permissions to IAM roles: This option allows users to use an IAM role, providing easier maintenance and when multiple users need access.

 I will describe both options in this post.
-You can choose whichever that meets your organization’s requirements.
+You can choose whichever that meets your organization's requirements.

 Whatever you choose, it is recommended that you periodically audit the `aws-auth` `ConfigMap` to see who has been granted access.
 <!-- https://aws.github.io/aws-eks-best-practices/security/docs/iam/#regularly-audit-access-to-the-cluster -->